raelgc/scudcloud/README.md

 # Install

+Please, first update your system with a `sudo apt-get update && sudo apt-get upgrade`.
+If not, ScudCloud will crash with some old components.

-To install it under Ubuntu/Kubuntu 14.04, 14.10, Mint and Debian, open a Terminal (Ctrl+Alt+T) and run:
+Then, to install it under Ubuntu/Kubuntu 14.04, 14.10, Mint and Debian, open a Terminal (Ctrl+Alt+T) and run:

 ```term
 sudo apt-add-repository -y ppa:rael-gc/scudcloud